 For many years, I have speculated that types of fats do confound fasted glucose reading outcomes on Keto/LCIF days.
 Throughout years of journalling my suspicion FIRST led me to believe that it was Omega–6 PUFAs…but then the same convictions seemingly also derives from the SATURATED fat intakes.
+This is perplexing.

 Deciding which of the two (Sat Fats vs PUFAs) as primarily responsible to this glucose lowering trends seemed inconclusive, at least to me; as I find that exclusively either type appears to show THE SAME lower fasted glucose pattern trends.
 But it’s strangely little higher on MUFAs.

 My question (or perhaps speculation) is in regards to rate of glucose clearances.
 Are they affected between the two type of fats Omega-6s and Saturated Fats intakes during KETO/LCIF days?
 I am still not sure.
 One review paper seemingly suggests N6 PUFAs to be better at glucose clearance, but reading it further leads to many contrary study(s) suggesting no difference at all compared to SFAs.
 A recent 2018 meta thinks N6 PUFA is beneficial due to (one of alleged effects) of reduced liver fat accumulation.